NeuralMMO/neuralmmo.github.io/docs/source/rst/game_wiki.rst

 Equipment
 *********

-Agents gain access to an additional 5 inventory slots for equipped items: a hat, top, bottom, held item (tool or weapon), and a stack of ammunition.
+Agents gain access to an additional 5 inventory slots for equipped items: a hat, top, bottom, held item, and a stack of ammunition.

 **Requires:** Combat and Item system

 If the Progression system is enabled:
  - All items appear in level 1-10 variants.
- - Agents can equip and use items of a maximum level equal to their highest skill level
+ - Agents can equip armor up to the level of their highest skill
+ - Agents can equip weapons up to the level of the associated skill

+If the Profession system is enabled:
+ - Agents can equip ammunition and tools up to the level of the associated skill

 Profession
 **********

-Adds 5 new skills and 5 new corresponding resources:
+The Profession system adds 5 new gathering skills that provide supplies for exploration and combat.
+Unlike in the Resource system, materials gathered from the Profession system are added to the agent's inventory as items.

+**Requires:** Item system

+In the base progression system:
  - Prospecting, Carving, Alchemy: gather resources used as ammunition to enhance melee, range, and mage attacks
  - Fishing, Herbalism: gather resources that can be consumed to restore food, water, and health